ferleal/node-laravel-queue/README.md

 Queue sync between NodeJS and Laravel using Redis driver.
 You can process Jobs dispatched from Laravel in NodeJS or biceversa.

-This a modifed version from the original from [Noderavel](https://github.com/movilizame/noderavel), special thanks to Mariano Botta
+This a modifed version from the original [Noderavel](https://github.com/movilizame/noderavel), special thanks to Mariano Botta

 ### Install